MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 I bought a new guitar!
 It's been almost 8 years since my last one.
 I already had a Strat, so I went with the perfect pair: a Les Paul.
-It also helped on music school since humbuckers are more fitting for Jazz/Bossa than single-coil pickups.
+It also helped on music school since humbuckers are more fitting for Jazz/Bossa than single-coil pickups, IMO.
 I fell in love with an Ebony Epiphone Custom Pro, so I took it home.

 It's nice to have a similar looking guitar to some of my guitar heroes: